 rsawaged

-NJ Counselor, School Administrator
+Counselor, School Administrator

 This lesson introduces 8th-grade students to essential financial concepts such as saving, budgeting, and distinguishing between needs and wants.
 By building foundational skills in financial literacy, students will be better equipped to make responsible financial decisions in the future.
 This lesson is crucial as it empowers students with the knowledge to manage their finances effectively, fostering independence and financial responsibility.